Folks fume after kids on diverted flight taken to hotel by airline employee

 "It was almost instant terror, you know, you're not with your kids, you're really out of control," said father Chad Gray.

 The children's mother, Jennifer Ignash, was waiting for them in Orlando.
-"A lot of emotions were going through my head I mean most of all I think I just I felt helpless I felt guilty, for, you know, even putting them on the flight," she told NBC News.
+"A lot of emotions were going through my head.
+I mean, most of all, I think I just I felt helpless.
+I felt guilty for even putting them on the flight," she told NBC News.
 "I thought 'Are they scared?
 Are they warm?
 Do they have food?'
-I do not blame frontier for the flight being diverted, I fully understand that.
+I do not blame Frontier for the flight being diverted.
+I fully understand that.
 But I do expect communication."

 The parents say they were first informed as to what was happening when their son Carter borrowed a cell phone and sent them a text message saying that he and little sister were being taken to a hotel.